Travel Guide to the Pamir Highway and the Wakhan Valley

 Khorog feels like returning to modern civilization

-For those who have just completed the Pamir Highway independently, Khorog is ideal for a couple of days of rest.
-There are hiking trails in the nearby hills, panoramic views, and a botanical garden located high on a mountain, overlooking the entire city.
-It's a good place to slow down, do laundry, get a decent internet connection, and eat something other than bread and tea.
+For those who have traveled the Pamir Highway independently, Khorog is ideal for a couple of days of rest.
+There are walking trails through the nearby hills, panoramic views, and a botanical garden located high on a mountain, from where you can see the whole city.

 Se respira una calma agradable en Khorog